Code-Institute-Submissions/sgalway2086-MilestoneIV/README.md

 2. The shop makes selling a wide range of products very simple.

-3. The store has an entire section dedicated to exercise plans meaning they cant be missed.
-And with a prominant advertisement on the homepage.
+3. The store has an entire section dedicated to exercise plans meaning they can't be missed.
+And with a prominent advertisement on the homepage.

 4. As with the exercise plans, the nutrition plans have their own section and are very much able to be accessed with ease.

-5. The other sections of the store dedicated to these types of fitness merchandise are available and featured prominantly.
+5. The other sections of the store dedicated to these types of fitness merchandise are available and featured prominently.

 ### Validation

 The site underwent validation in a number of steps in order to ensure that the HTML was error free and highly functional.
 Each page followed a number of steps outlined below as to how they were validated.

-1. The first step was to place the link into the W3C validator, and seeing what errors are present.
+1. The first step was to place the link into the W3C validator, and see what errors are present.
 After clearing these, the errors were then cleared and then the next step was commenced.

-2. The next part of the html validation was to go into google chromes developer tools, and click source.
-After opening the code running behind the page, it was then copy and pasted into the html validators raw input mode.
+2. The next part of the html validation was to go into google chrome's developer tools, and click source.
+After opening the code running behind the page, it was then copied and pasted into the html validators raw input mode.
 This ensures that the html is being validated, even accounting for any possible variance.

-3. The third step is an extension on the second.
+3. The third step is an extension of the second.
 On a page, for example, the bag or blog for example where the content can vary, using the dev tools source code and checking multiple combinations of variations on each page was very useful.
 The bag page for instance was tested with multiple different quantities of items, different sizes, and with many different varieties of bag contents to ensure the html was secure and error free.

 4. After the validation of the HTML was finished, the CSS was ran through the W3C CSS validator and ran without issue.

-5. The views.py contents in each django app were ran through the validator on pep8online.com to ensure that the python code was pep8 compliant and well structed.
+5. The views.py contents in each django app were run through the validator on pep8online.com to ensure that the python code was pep8 compliant and well structured.
 This was in combination with a linter to ensure the content was as of high quality as possible.

 ### HTML Validation